 – Cut in small pieces all the ingredients separately (tomatoes, onion, pepper and garlic) and the sausages into small slices.

-– Put the onions in a pan with 1 Tbsp of olive oil and roast them about 5 minutes.
+– Put the onions in a pan with 1 tbsp of olive oil and fry them about 5 minutes.

-– When they have taken a nice roasted color, add the minced pepper, the garlic and ½ cup of water.
+– When they’ve taken a nice color, add the minced pepper, the garlic and 1/2 cup of water.

 – Cook it 5-7 minutes covering the pan with a lid.

-– Add the tomatoes, the sausages, ½ tsp of salt and some pepper.
-Cook 10 minutes approximatively.
+– Add the tomatoes, the sausages, 1/2 tsp of salt and some pepper.
+Cook approximately 10 minutes.
 You can add a bit of water if it begins to be dry.

 – While it’s cooking, break one egg into a cup and beat it up with a fork.